 To track all essential email marketing KPIs, you can leverage Omnisend.

-Omnisend comes with an email automation feature through which you can run campaigns and track the important metrics and KPIs simultaneously.
+Omnisend has an email automation feature through which you can run campaigns and track critical metrics and KPIs simultaneously.

-You can get started with Omnisend for free, including all the features of the premium plan, and see how it fits your brand.
+You can get started with Omnisend for free, including all the premium plan features, and see how it fits your brand.

 Ecommerce performance metrics & KPIs you must track